Queen Inseon: Early life

-The future queen was born on 9 February 1619 during the 11th year of reign of King Gwanghae.
+The future queen was born on 30 January 1619 during the 11th year of reign of King Gwanghae.
+She was the youngest child and second daughter within her eldest sister and older brother.
 Her father, Jang Yu, was member of the Deoksu Jang clan.
+Her mother was from the Andong Kim clan and was the maternal grandniece of Kwon Yul; thus making Lady Jang the great-grandniece of the latter.

+Through her 3rd great-grandmother, Lady Jang was a 7th great-granddaughter of King Sejo and Royal Noble Consort Geun through their eldest son, Prince Deokwon.

+Through her maternal grandfather, Lady Jang was also a great-great-great-granddaughter of Prince Gyeongmyeong.
+Prince Gyeongmyeong was the 7th child of King Seongjong with Royal Consort Suk-ui of the Namyang Hong clan.
+Thus making Lady Jang 5th cousins thrice removed with her eventual adoptive daughter, Princess Uisun.

-Her mother was a member of the Andong Kim clan.
-Through her mother, Lady Jang is also a grandniece of Kim Jang-saeng making her be distantly related to Queen Ingyeong, her grandson’s wife, who is also the great-great-granddaughter of Kim Jang-saeng.
+Her maternal step-grandmother was a member of the Gwangsan Kim clan.
+Through her, Lady Jang was also a step half-grandniece of Kim Jang-saeng making her be a distant in-law to Queen Ingyeong, her grandson’s wife, who was also the great-great-granddaughter of Kim Jang-saeng.

 Imperial Consort Gwi-in of the Deoksu Jang clan was a descendant from her father.
 She became a concubine of King Gojong, the last king of the Joseon Dynasty, and was the mother of Yi Kang, Prince Imperial Ui.

 It's said that she was courteous, had a gentle character, and had an adorable body form with chubby cheeks.

 In 1630, when she was 12 years old, King Injo personally appointed the spouse of his second son, Yi Ho, Grand Prince Bongrim.
 Injo decided choose Jang Yu's daughter as his son's wife as he regarded her as wise and virtuous.
-The following year, she was bestowed with the title Princess Consort Pungan (풍안부부인, Pungan Bubuin), after an auspicious ceremony with Grand Prince Boram.
+The following year, she was bestowed with the title Princess Consort Pungan (풍안부부인, Pungan Bubuin), after an auspicious ceremony with Grand Prince Bongrim.

 After entering the palace, Pungan was careful with her conduct every time of the day, and as she served and respected elders in a consistent manner, she received special love from her mother-in-law, Queen Inryeol.

 Four years later, she left the palace with her husband and lived in a private residence.
 At this point, she displayed her prudence through wisely taking care of house chores and handling all sorts of matters at home.